italrr/canvas/README.md

 ## Modifiers
 canvas offers a way to access or modify operators/imperatives through the following tokens:
 - `:`: It's the access modifier.
-It allows to access members such as functions or variables within an object
+It allows to access members such as functions or variables within an object.
 - `~`: It's called the namer modifier.
-It allows to rename an object on the fly and usually temporarily
+It allows to rename an object on the fly and usually temporarily.
+The namer modifier talks to the nearest non-temporary context (root, within a proto or non-anymous functions) and makes it available through the given name.
+The namer can even be used to declare variables instead of `set`.
 - `|`: It's called the parralel linker modifier.
 It allows to link two contexts concurrently but in sequence.
 It's useful for threaded code